carterjgreen/bidgely/README.md

 # Bidgely

-A Python library for getting historical and forecasted usage/cost from utilities that use opower.com such as PG&amp;E.
+A Python library for getting historical and forecasted usage/cost from utilities that use Bidgely such as Hydro Ottawa.

 Supported utilities: